 Boyd Collar Nolen Tuggle & Roddenbery is a pioneer in the use of private courtrooms to resolve civil disputes and family matters.
 The private courtroom has all the benefits of a fair and formal judicial process without airing a dispute in public.
-Our practice is headed by partner Cynthia D. Wright, the former chief judge of the Fulton County Superior Court.
-Judge Wright served two decades as a trial court judge and brings those skills to the private courtroom process.

 The rules of the private courtroom process can be adjusted by agreement of the parties but generally follow the same procedures as official, public courts with sworn witnesses, rules of evidence, opening statements and closing arguments.
 As in a public bench trial, the judge makes the decision.
 Unlike a public trial, the proceeding takes place behind closed doors and doesn’t necessarily leave a public record.